Kirill Finkelshteyn

 . . . . . . . . . . . . . . .

 A year after the wedding, the Terletzkis had a son named Victor.
 He lived only seven years, however, and died of diphtheria.
 The next two children, Nikolai and Angelina, died of illness in infancy.
 It seemed as if a sinister curse pursued the Terletzki family.
 In 1868, Serafima Petrovna gave birth to a daughter, Varvara, lovingly called Vavochka.
 Four years later, on December 12, 1872, came another daughter.
 She was christened Anna, but the family established a custom of calling her "Nina," and the nickname stuck so firmly that even some acquaintances did not know her real name.
-Serafima Petrovna said that Nina was born a weak and frail girl who lacked energy and cheer: “The child was some kind of little phlegmatic, neither wanting nor interested in anything.”
+Serafima Petrovna said that Nina was born a weak girl who lacked energy and cheer: “The child was some kind of little phlegmatic, neither wanting nor interested in anything.”

-Soon Anna-Nina was born, her father left government service and began acting as legal counsel to the governing body of the Lozovo-Sevastopol Railway (later known as the Southwest Railway Society) located in St. Petersburg, and so the family relocated to the capital of the Russian Empire.
+Soon after Anna-Nina was born, her father left government service and began acting as legal counsel to the governing body of the Lozovo-Sevastopol Railway (later known as the Southwest Railway Society) located in St. Petersburg, and so the family relocated to the capital of the Russian Empire.
 As a Polish Catholic, Mamert Mamertovich did not have favorable prospects for advancement within government ranks[2], whereas working for private enterprises—which railways were at that time—provided a respectable living.

 “The child who lived with S.P.
 Terletskaya under the name of ‘Nina’ as her daughter was, of course, dressed in feminine gowns.
 But the child exhibited all the mannerisms of a boy. <…> This was the basis of multiple misunderstandings between mother and “daughter.”
 And so, once, having been angered by being refused something or irritated by a reprimand from the “mother” or governess, the child burst into the kitchen in his usual disheveled state and, lamenting the supposed unfairness of his treatment, blurted out: